-One America News Network — commonly known as OANN or OAN — is a garbage "news" outlet that slants to the point of falling over and regularly spews garbage.
-It's available on just a single streaming service — AT&T TV Now.
+One America News Network — commonly known as OAN or OANN — is a "news" outlet that slants to the point of falling over.
+It's available on just a single streaming service — AT&T TV.

-OANN mostly serves as a third-tier cheerleader for Donald Trump, unabashedly supporting his campaign for president in 2016.
+OAN mostly serves as a third-tier cheerleader for Donald Trump, unabashedly supporting his campaign for president in 2016 and casting doubt on the 2020 election.
 It routinely peddles conspiracy theories, such as Democratic National Committee staffer Seth Rich being killed to keep quiet about Hillary Clinton's misdeeds (he wasn't), or Parkland shooting survivor and advocate David Hogg not being authentic and somehow doing something on behalf of his retired-FBI-agent father (he is, and he wasn't), denying — on several occasions — chemical attacks in Syria (they happened), hiring right-wing "Pizzagate" and Seth Rich conspiracy theorist Jack Posobiec, consistent smears against philanthropist George Soros, COVID-19 being started in a North Carolina laboratory (it wasn't), and promoting conspiracy theories about Trump being wiretapped.
 (He wasn't — at least certainly not illegally.)

-It's relatively easy to avoid OANN, however, since it's only available on AT&T's streaming service.
+It's relatively easy to avoid OAN, however, since it's only available on AT&T's streaming service.
 (That's in addition to Verizon FiOS.)
-And even then, it's not available on the two least expensive plans — PLUS and MAX — and is only available starting with the $93-a-month Entertainment plan.
+And even then, it's not available on the two least expensive plans — PLUS and MAX — and is only available starting with the $69.99-a-month Entertainment plan.

 On June 9, 2020, Trump, apparently watching another round of unfounded conspiracy theories surrounding the demonstrations after the death of George Floyd in police custody, tweeted about video that showed a 75-year-old man being pushed backward to the ground by police in Buffalo, N.Y.
 The man hit his head and was bleeding profusely.
 He was hospitalized and released.
 Trump, including OANN, posited that the man "could be an ANTIFA provocateur," referring to a loosely affiliated "anti-fascist" group that has no real central organization.